 And while such claims are often very hard to prove, defending your business again a breach of warranty claim could still prove to be a long and costly process.

-Since we are talking about tech errors & omissions, copyright infringement in relation to a tech company will usually be software-related.
-Tech errors & omissions will protect you if you’re the company that is being accused of software copyright infringement or if another entity is encroaching on your copyright.
+Since we are talking about tech errors and omissions, copyright infringement in relation to a tech company will usually be software-related.
+Tech errors and omissions will protect you if you’re the company that is being accused of software copyright infringement or if another entity is encroaching on your copyright.

 In the first instance, your insurance policy would provide defense and potential settlement costs while, in the second instance, your policy would typically cover the costs of bringing in a copyright expert to end the infringement and collect damages from the entity that encroached on your software copyright.

 If you tell your client that you can perform a service for them for $400 a month but don’t mention various other monthly fees that actually bring the total up to $700 per month, you can face a misrepresentation claim.

 Any time you provide a false statement or leave out important details while pursuing a client in order to make your offer seem better than it actually is, you run the risk of facing a misrepresentation or fraud claim if the client believes that they were deliberately misled.